 The National Oceanic and Atmospheric Administration weather service is used by default by RainMachine to provide weather forecast if your RainMachine is installed in the US.

-The California Irrigation Management Information System weather service can be used by California residents to correct differences between forecast data and actual measurements.
+The California Irrigation Management Information System weather service can be used by California residents to correct the differences between forecast data and actual measurements.

-The Florida Automated Weather Network weather service can be used by Florida residents to correct differences between forecast data and actual measurements.
+The Florida Automated Weather Network weather service can be used by Florida residents to correct the differences between forecast data and actual measurements.

 ⦾ Weather Underground